rcgoodfellow/ry.goodwu.net/content/tinkering/day-in-the-life-of-a-v6-packet-on-illumos.md

 The function we are currently looking at is [`so_sendmsg`](https://code.illumos.org/plugins/gitiles/illumos-gate/+/refs/heads/master/usr/src/uts/common/fs/sockfs/sockcommon_sops.c#342).

-The first interesting thing that happens here is we are determining of the send function of this `sonode` is flow controlled via `SO_SND_FLOWCTRLD` and then waiting until the send queue for the `sonode` is not full so we can send data through it.
+The first interesting thing that happens here is we are determining if the send function of this `sonode` is flow controlled via `SO_SND_FLOWCTRLD` and then waiting until the send queue for the `sonode` is not full so we can send data through it.
 Let's use `dtrace` to see if this is happening with ping program.